 During the last decade I've held a post in the local hospice as an arts practitioner working with patients and family members, have worked with Bridport Museum on an intergenerational participatory project and also with the Jurassic Coast Team and the Dorest County Hospital.
-I'm currently a director on the board of Emerald Ant arts organization and a trustee on the board of Bridport Community Shed and co director of www.rippleworkshop.org
+I'm currently a director on the board of Emerald Ant arts organization and a founding trustee of Bridport Community Shed and co director of www.rippleworkshop.org

 In Bristol 2001 - 2010